emipa606/DeadCanServe/README.md

 # New TechTree:

 This tech tree contains every parts of this mod.
-If you don&apos;t like anything in this mod, you can just not research it and it won&apos;t show up in your game.
+If you don't like anything in this mod, you can just not research it and it won't show up in your game.

 # New Items:

 [olist]

 - **ProteinPowder:** produced from humanlike or animal corpse in Refinery.
-High nutrition packaged food, can avoid the cannibal penalty because nobody will associate it with human&apos;s body.
+High nutrition packaged food, can avoid the cannibal penalty because nobody will associate it with human's body.
 - **BloodBag:** drawn from humanlike corpse in DrugLab, can be used as medicine.
 - **AntisepticCorpse:** processed in DrugLab and ButcherTable.
 Can be stacked and used for buildings.
 - **CorpseFertilizer:** processed in Refinery.
 Then you can use these bloody fertilizer to build a new terrain: **blood soil**(175%fertility).
-- **LargeMaggots:** These squirming worms may be disgusting, but contain more proteins than mammal&apos;s meats.Great for feeding animals.
+- **LargeMaggots:** These squirming worms may be disgusting, but contain more proteins than mammal's meats.Great for feeding animals.
 Breeded in Maggots Breeder.
-- **ProgrammedMemoryDisk: ** Scan the corpse&apos;s brain and reprint its memory and knowledge along with AI programs into a small digital disk.
+- **ProgrammedMemoryDisk: ** Scan the corpse's brain and reprint its memory and knowledge along with AI programs into a small digital disk.
 Made in Fabrication Bench.
-- **TrainedMechanites: ** Can extract nano robots in the Luciferium and train them with dead man&apos;s mind in a corpse.
+- **TrainedMechanites: ** Can extract nano robots in the Luciferium and train them with dead man's mind in a corpse.
 [/olist]

 # New Jobs: